-A. Within ten business days of receipt of a payment on a medical debt, the health care facility, medical creditor, medical debt collector or their agents receiving the payment shall furnish a receipt to the person who made the payment.
+A. Within thirty business days of receipt of a payment on a medical debt, the health care facility, third-party health care provider, medical creditor, medical debt collector or their agents receiving the payment shall send a receipt to the person who made the payment.
+The receipt may take the form of a billing statement.
 All receipts shall show:

-(1) the amount paid;

-(2) the date navment พลร received; (4) the uale payment was recerved;

-- (3) the account's balance before the most recent payment; - the new balance after application of the (4) payment; - the interest rate and interest accrued (5) since the consumer's last payment; - the consumer's account number; (6) - (7) the name of the current owner of the debt and, if different, the name of the medical creditor; and - (8) whether the payment is accepted as payment in full of the debt. - All health care facilities, medical creditors and medical debt collectors shall apply payments as of the date payment was received and use that date when assessing penalties or interest accumulation." - SECTION 9.
-A new section of Chapter 57 NMSA 1978 is enacted to read:
+- (1) the amount paid; - (2) the date payment was received; - (3) the account's balance before the most recent payment; - (4) the new balance after application of the payment; - (5) the interest rate and interest accrued since the consumer's last payment; - (6) the consumer's account number; - (7) the name of the current owner of the debt and, if different, the name of the medical creditor; and - (8) whether the payment is accepted as payment in full of the debt. - B. All health care facilities, third-party health care providers, medical creditors and medical debt collectors shall apply payments as of the date payment was received and use that date when assessing penalties or interest accumulation."

-"[NEW MATERIAL] PROHIBITION OF DISCRIMINATORY PRICING.--Health care facilities shall charge for services provided to uninsured patients an amount no greater than the applicable payment rate for those services under the federal medicare program."
+"[NEW MATERIAL] PROVIDING FOR PRICING PARITY.--Health care facilities and third-party health care providers shall charge for emergency or medically necessary care provided to uninsured patients an amount no greater than, as applicable, the applicable payment rate for such care pursuant to the federal medicare program if state or federal law does not otherwise set the amount the health care facility or third-party health care provider charges for such care."